santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ### -DestinationPath

 The destination path to the Zip file.
-If the file name in DestinationPath doesn't have a `.zip` file name extension, the function appends the `.zip` file name extension.
+If the file name in DestinationPath doesn't have a `.zip` file name extension, the cmdlet appends the `.zip` file name extension.

 ```yaml
 Type: String